imantung/boilerplate-go-backend/tools/entity-gen/README.md

 Code generation based assumption that table follow below conventions:
 1. Tables only have a single primary key called `id` with data type `SERIAL` or `BIGSERIAL`
-2. Audit columns (i.e. `created_at`, `updated_at` and `deleted_at`) is mandatory.
-Generated entities doesn't include these columns
+2. Audit columns (i.e. `created_at`, `updated_at`, and `deleted_at`) are mandatory.
+Generated entities don't include these columns
-3. Hard-delete is not allowed.
-Select operation doesn't show soft-deleted rows.
+3. Hard delete is not allowed.
+The select operation doesn't show soft-deleted rows.

 ## Supported data type